GaryNotGay/QingTingFMParseApi/README.md

 # QingTingFMParseApi
-Support Available Audio Parse Via channelId and programsId (Need Cookies)
+Support Available Audio Parse Via channelId and programsId (Need Account)
 If Not Available Audio, Can not Download Or Download File Is Only First X Seconds Available
 ~ Experience Url
 (If programsId = 0, Means Download Full channel)